-Not my strongest trait personally, many of us have work to do here in general.
-Us men spend an awful lot of time trying to get attention after all.
 From an early age girls are praised for being quiet and little boys are expected to be noisy wrecking machines which is one of the reasons why we find ourselves with a gender imbalance in the workplace.
 Challenging these roles can be difficult but its worth doing.
-The only experts on a womans experience are women themselves – allow them to express it if they feel the need.
+The only experts on a woman’s experience are women themselves – allow them to express it if they feel the need.
 And don’t be so defensive, practice empathy (it’s in there somewhere) – if you are called out on behaviour, listen and take measures to ensure you don’t repeat it.

 ADVOCATE FAIR WORKING POLICIES